knative/docs/docs/eventing/channels/create-default-channel.md

 object.

 !!! note
-    Defaults only apply when objects are created.
-    Defaults are applied by the webhook only when a channel or sequence is created.
-    If the default settings change, the new defaults only apply to newly created channels, brokers, or sequences.
-Existing ones do not change.
+    Defaults are only applied by the webhook when a Channel or Sequence is initially created.
+If the default settings are changed, the new defaults will only be applied to newly created Channels, Brokers, or Sequences.
+Existing resources are not updated automatically to use the new configuration.